Over 350,000 species

 beetles belonging to the family Lampyridae.

-When attacked or handled roughly they can reflex bleed a brown fluid which tastes bad, causing some predators to drop them.
+When attacked or handled roughly beetles can reflex bleed a brown fluid which tastes bad, and sometimes smells bad, causing some predators to drop them.

 "If one could conclude as to the nature of the Creator from a study of creation, it would appear that God has an inordinate fondness for stars and beetles." —J.B.S.
 Haldane, 1951.